Pedri and Torres snatch Barca win over Cadiz in new home

 Substitute Torres drove through the middle and tucked home in stoppage time to put gloss on what was another unconvincing performance.

+"We suffered again but we won, which was the most important thing to gain confidence," Frenkie de Jong told Movistar.

+"All games are very important and Barca always have to win -- when you get to the 70th minute and you haven't scored, it's harder."

-Barca coach Xavi Hernandez, suspended after being sent off against Getafe, selected 16-year-old Lamine Yamal on the right in place of the suspended Raphinha, also dismissed last weekend.
+Barca coach Xavi Hernandez, banned from the dugout after being sent off against Getafe, selected 16-year-old Lamine Yamal on the right in place of the suspended Raphinha, also dismissed last weekend.

 Yamal, on his first start for the club, came closest for the Catalans in the first half with an angled strike expertly tipped to safety by Jeremias Ledesma.